Dillweed Namespace Stewardship Office · Operations Charter

 Purpose

-This charter defines the operational practices of the Dillweed Namespace Stewardship Organization (DNSO) — the founding steward body responsible for operating the Dillweed Namespace during the founding phase.
+This charter defines the operational practices of the Dillweed Namespace Stewardship Office (DNSO) — the founding steward body responsible for operating the Dillweed Namespace during the founding phase.
 It translates the authority structures defined in the Governance Framework into concrete procedures: how trust is attested, how keys are managed, how revocations are executed, how incidents are handled, and what operational commitments the DNSO makes to the ecosystem.

 This charter is a working document.
 It describes what the DNSO actually does, not aspirational standards that exceed current operational capacity.
 Commitments stated here are commitments the founding steward can keep.